 The Need for Foundational Data Skills in all Disciplines

-In sum, this is because of the realisation that contemporary research – particularly when addressing the most significant, inter-disciplinary research challenges – cannot effectively be done without a range of skills relating to data.
-These skills include the principles and practice of Open Science and research data management and curation, the use of a range of data platforms and infrastructures, large scale analysis, statistics, visualisation and modelling techniques, software development and annotation, etc, etc. The ensemble of these skills, we define as ‘Research Data Science’, that is the science of research data: how to look after and use the data that is core to your research.
+Contemporary research – particularly when addressing the most significant, inter-disciplinary research challenges – cannot effectively be done without a range of skills relating to data, including the principles and practice of Open Science and research data management and curation, the use of a range of data platforms and infrastructures, large scale analysis, statistics, visualisation and modelling techniques, software development and annotation, etc, etc. We define these skills together as ‘Research Data Science’, that is the science of research data: how to look after and use the data that is core to your research.

-The CODATA-RDA School of Research Data Science has developed a short course, summer school, style curriculum that addresses these training requirements.
-The course partners Software Carpentry (using the Shell command line and GitHub), Data Carpentry (using R and SQL) and the Digital Curation Centre (research data managment and data management plans) and builds on materials developed by these organisations.
+The CODATA-RDA School of Research Data Science has developed a short course, summer school-style curriculum that addresses these training requirements.
+The course partners Software Carpentry (using the Shell command line and GitHub), Data Carpentry (using R and SQL) and the Digital Curation Centre (research data management and data management plans) and builds on materials developed by these organisations.
 Also included in the programme are modules on Open Science, ethics, visualisation, machine learning (recommender systems and artificial neural networks) and research computational infrastructures.

 An International Network of ‘Data Schools’

 For these reasons, the vision of the CODATA-RDA Schools of Research Data Science is to develop into an international network which makes it easy for partner organisations and institutions to run the schools in a variety of locations.
-The annual event at the ICTP in Trieste will serve as a motor for building the network and building expertise and familiarity with the intiaitive’s mission and objectives.
-The core materials are made avaialble for reuse and the co-chairs and Working Group team will provide guidance to assist partners in organising the school, in identifying instructors and helpers etc. In 2017, the initiative expanded to include Advanced Workshops and the First School of Research Data Science in São Paulo, Brazil.
-In 2018 the data schools will take place in Trieste, Italy (with the second year of advanced workshops), Kigali, Rwanda and São Paulo, Brazil.
-A week long winter school will also be run in Brisbane, Australia.
+The annual event at the ICTP in Trieste will serve as a motor for building the network and building expertise and familiarity with the initiative’s mission and objectives.
+The core materials are made available for reuse and the co-chairs and Working Group team will provide guidance to assist partners in organising the school and identifying instructors and helpers.
+In 2017, the initiative expanded to include Advanced Workshops and the First School of Research Data Science in São Paulo, Brazil.
+In 2018 the data schools took place in Trieste, Italy (with the second year of advanced workshops), Kigali, Rwanda and São Paulo, Brazil.
+A week long winter school also ran in Brisbane, Australia.